skip to content

 Overview

-Same product, very different machine underneath.
-The widget still does one job: show what you’re playing on Last.fm as an OBS browser source, with the whole design baked into a shareable URL.
-What changed is everything you don’t see.
+This is the same widget I’ve written about before, and it still does one job: show whatever you’re playing on Last.fm as an OBS browser source, with the whole design baked into a shareable URL.
+What changed is basically everything you don’t see.

 The first version was a single Next.js app on Vercel.
-The version running today is a Bun + Hono + SvelteKit monorepo on Railway, and it calls Last.fm from each viewer’s own browser instead of routing every request through one server.
+The version running today is a Bun + Hono + SvelteKit monorepo on Railway, and instead of routing every request through my server, it calls Last.fm from each viewer’s own browser.

 You can try the live one at fast.jamlog.lol.

-The tool swap isn’t the interesting part.
-The interesting part is why I rebuilt it, what got better, and what now costs more to run.
-If you want the story of the original build, I wrote that one up separately — this post is about the rewrite.
+I didn’t rewrite it just to swap frameworks.
+I rewrote it because the old version had a scaling problem I couldn’t tune my way out of, so this post covers why I rebuilt it, what got better, and what now costs more to run.
+If you want the story of the original build, I wrote that one up separately.

 What The First Version Got Right

-The Next.js build was not a mistake.
-It shipped, people used it, and it proved the core idea.
+The Next.js build wasn’t a mistake.
+It shipped, people actually used it, and it proved the idea worked.

-That core idea held up perfectly: put the entire widget config in the URL hash, decode it on a /w page, and render.
-No accounts.
-No database row per user.
-A link is the save file.
-I kept that whole concept word for word, because it was the best decision in the project.
+The idea being: put the entire widget config in the URL hash, decode it on a /w page, and render it.
+No accounts, no database row per user, the link is the save file.
+I kept that concept exactly as it was, because it’s still the best decision in the whole project.

-The original also nailed the boring-but-critical stuff.
-Adaptive polling so the overlay didn’t hammer Last.fm.
-Local progress estimation so the bar didn’t flicker every time the API lagged.
-A session-key path for private profiles.
-None of that got thrown away — it got rewritten and sharpened.
+It also handled a lot of the boring stuff well.
+Adaptive polling so the overlay didn’t hammer Last.fm, local progress estimation so the bar didn’t flicker whenever the API lagged, and a session-key path for private profiles.
+None of that got thrown away, it just got rewritten and cleaned up.

 So the first version did its job.
-It found the product.
-Then the product outgrew the shape it was built in.
+It found the product, and then the product ran into problems the old setup couldn’t fix.

 Where The Next.js Build Started To Hurt

-The cracks showed up once real streamers started using it with real audiences.
+The problems showed up once streamers with actual audiences started using it.

 One IP Against A Rate Limit

 This was the big one.
-Every viewer’s widget fetched Last.fm through the server.
-One streamer going live with an audience meant dozens of browsers all asking my single server to fetch their now-playing data, and that server hit Last.fm from one IP.
+Every viewer’s widget fetched Last.fm through my server, so when a streamer went live, dozens of browsers were all asking one server for their now-playing data, and that server hit Last.fm from a single IP.

 Last.fm caps you at roughly 5 requests per second per IP.
-Do the math.
-A handful of viewers is fine.
-A popular streamer with fifty tabs open shares one budget, and the whole overlay starts getting throttled the moment it matters most — when people are actually watching.
+A handful of viewers is fine, but fifty tabs sharing one budget means the overlay starts getting throttled right when people are actually watching.

 A Fixed Grid Editor

-The original editor placed elements on a fixed grid.
-Album art here, title there, slots you filled in.
-It worked, but every layout looked like a variation on the same template.
-Want the artist name floating in the bottom corner with a custom offset?
-Tough.
+The original editor placed elements on a fixed grid, album art here, title there, slots you filled in.
+It worked, but every layout ended up looking like a variation of the same template.
+If you wanted the artist name floating in the bottom corner with a custom offset, you were out of luck.

 A Framework Doing Too Much

-Next.js is great.
-It’s also a lot of machine for what this app actually is: a static editor page and a static widget page that run entirely in the browser, plus a thin API.
+Next.js is great, but it’s a lot of machinery for what this app actually is: a static editor page and a static widget page that run entirely in the browser, plus a thin API.
 I was paying for SSR I never used and a build pipeline heavier than the job needed.

 What Changed In The Refactor

-The new build isn’t Next.js with cleaner files.
-It’s a different runtime model and a different repo layout.
+The new build isn’t just Next.js with cleaner files, it’s a different runtime model and a different repo layout.

 The Monorepo

-The project splits into two apps under one Bun workspace.
+The project is split into two apps under one Bun workspace.

-apps/web is a SvelteKit single-page app built with adapter-static — pure client-side rendering, no SSR.
+apps/web is a SvelteKit single-page app built with adapter-static, so it’s pure client-side rendering with no SSR.
 It owns the drag-and-drop editor, encoding and decoding the config to and from the URL, polling Last.fm, and rendering the widget.
 It’s Svelte 5 with runes and Tailwind v4.

 apps/server is a Bun-powered Hono service.
 In production it serves both the static build and the API on a single port.
 Redis sits in front of the few signed and proxied Last.fm paths, and Postgres (through Drizzle) backs optional analytics and contact emails.

-That split sounds like more, and it is.
-But each piece now has one clear job instead of one framework pretending to be all of them.
+Two apps sounds like more than one, and it is, but each piece has one clear job now instead of one framework trying to do all of them.

 Browser-Direct Last.fm

-This is the headline change, so it gets its own section.
+This is the biggest change, so it gets its own section.

-Last.fm and its album-art CDN both send Access-Control-Allow-Origin: *.
-That one detail unlocks everything: each viewer’s browser can call ws.audioscrobbler.com directly.
-Public lookups — recent tracks, track info, album art, color extraction — now fire straight from the viewer’s machine, on the viewer’s own IP.
+Last.fm and its album-art CDN both send Access-Control-Allow-Origin: *, which means each viewer’s browser can call ws.audioscrobbler.com directly.
+Public lookups like recent tracks, track info, album art, and color extraction now fire straight from the viewer’s machine, on the viewer’s own IP.

-So every viewer spends their own per-IP budget.
-A streamer with a hundred viewers is a hundred separate IPs hitting Last.fm, not one server choking on the aggregate.
+That means every viewer spends their own per-IP budget.
+A streamer with a hundred viewers is a hundred separate IPs hitting Last.fm, instead of one server choking on all of it.

 Last.fm requests funneled through a single IP, per minute (illustrative)